 What Is The Best Time For Watering My Palm Tree

-You should water your palms early in the morning or late in the evening when it’s not too hot.
-Why?
-Because if you water your palm tree in the middle of the hot summer day, when the temperature is around 100F, and get the water on the palm tree frond it will fry the leaves.
+The best time to water your palms is either early in the morning or late in the evening when it’s not scorching hot.
+Here’s why: if you water your palm tree smack in the middle of a scorching summer day, with the temperature soaring around 100F, and the water splashes onto the palm fronds, it’s like frying leaves in a hot pan.

 How To Check The Moist Level

-Moisture meters start at about $6 and run up to well over $100.
+Moisture meters are available in a range of prices, starting at about $6 and going up to well over $100.
 I think this one is priced very reasonably.

 Check to see how long the soil stays moist after you water.
 If the soil is wet, do NOT water your palm.
 For the best result DEEP water your palms.